 Inflammation of the orbit can be the result of a bodywide (systemic) inflammatory disorder.
 Sometimes the inflammation affects only the eye.

 Symptoms vary depending on which structures are actually inflamed.
 In general, symptoms start rather suddenly, typically over a few days.
-Pain and redness of the eyeball or eyelid occur.
+Pain and redness of the eyeball or eyelid usually occur.
 Pain can be severe and incapacitating at times.
-Abnormal bulging of the eyes (proptosis—bulging can also be called exophthalmos), double vision, and vision loss are also possible.
+Abnormal bulging of the eyes (proptosis Eyes, Bulging Bulging or protruding of one or both eyes is called proptosis or exophthalmos.
+Exophthalmos is usually used when describing bulging eyes caused by Graves disease, a disorder causing overactivity... read more ), double vision, and vision loss are also possible.
+Symptoms related to IgG4-related orbital inflammation, on the other hand, are minimal.
+Rarely is there any discomfort, but rather proptosis and eyelid swelling Eyelid Swelling A person may experience swelling in one or both eyelids.
+Swelling may be painless or accompanied by itching or pain.
+Eyelid swelling is distinct from bulging eyes, although a few disorders can... read more are common.

-Many disorders causing inflammation are treated with a corticosteroid drug, which can be given by mouth.
+Many disorders causing inflammation of the orbit are treated with a corticosteroid drug, which can be given by mouth.
 Corticosteroids can be given by vein (intravenously) if the inflammation is severe.
-Radiation therapy or drugs and treatments that change the body's immune responses (for example, methotrexate or cyclophosphamide) may sometimes be used.
-Less often, newer drugs (such as infliximab or rituximab) are used.
+Radiation therapy or drugs and treatments that change the body’s immune responses may sometimes be used.
+IgG4 typically responds to corticosteroids or, if necessary, other drugs to change the body's immune response.